MultihogAurelius/SillyTavern-RPGStateTracker/README.md

 - **Rendered HUD:** A draggable, dynamic floating panel presenting the state as organized, paginated cards (with visual HP bars and spell slot pips).
 Toggle between "Rendered View" and "Raw View" at any time.
 - **Snapshot History:** Maintains a rolling history of the last 5 state changes.
 Navigate back in time to view or restore past states.
 - **Delta Change Log:** A resizeable logging panel showing a line-by-line diff (`+`/`-`) of what changed in the most recent turn.
 - **Direct Prompt (💬):** Input custom instructions to directly manipulate state without feeding commands into the narrative context.
+Add/remove spells or abilities, create characters, add party members, fix formatting, level up.
+The AI will edit everything for you.
 - **Archetype Onboarding:** Don't have a character sheet?
 Use the quick-start buttons to generate a random **Magic User**, **Melee Fighter**, or **Rogue** instantly.
 - **SYSPROMPT Button:** Quickly copy the Narrator's system prompt (including combat and save rules) directly from the tracker footer.
 - **Mobile Support:** Continue where you left off on your phone.
 Host your session with the Remote-Link .bat file in the ST directory, and play on the bus.